How to Create a Dog-Friendly Balcony

 For high-rise apartments above the 10th floor, wind load matters — lightweight decorative netting won’t hold against sustained wind gusts.
 Choose mesh rated at 75+ lbs tensile strength and secure it at minimum every 12 inches along the railing.
 Pet supply retailers now sell purpose-built balcony pet barrier kits with corner reinforcements specifically designed for this use case.

-Creating a Comfortable Outdoor Space
+How Do You Creating a Comfortable Outdoor Space?

 • Shade: Essential in summer.
 Umbrella, shade sail, or a covered section prevents overheating.
 Dogs on sun-exposed balconies can overheat rapidly in summer.